Gopi242/Predict-Next-Safety-Incident/README.md

 1) Pre-processing and Visualization of Text data in training data set
 2) Feature extraction and Text Modeling using NLP techniques on training data
-3) Pre-processing and applying the model on test dataset
+3) Pre-processing test data and running the trained model on it
 4) Fetch the observation with maximum coherency score in test data set.
 This hazard has the maximum similarity to a past safety incident.
-5) Action needs to be taken for all hazards with high scores to avoid recurrence of similar accidents in future.
+5) Action needs to be taken for hazards with high scores to avoid recurrence of similar accidents in future.